-The School Year will allow a hybrid of drop off plans.
+This School Year,we will continue a hybrid of drop off plans.
 Complete directions and expectations will be sent to parents in late August to explain the process.
-On most days, children will be dropped off using our car line lane.
-On select days, we will return to our Grace tradition of "the handshake line" where parents park and walk children inside the school building to say good morning and shake hands (or wave, fist bump, etc.) with the Head of School.
+On most days, Monday-Thursday, children will be dropped off using our car line lane.
+On Fridays, we will use our Grace tradition of "the handshake line" where parents park and walk children inside the school building to say good morning and shake hands (or wave, fist bump, etc.) with the Head of School.